changgang/steps/README.md

 You are encourage to join us for further development.

 ## Major versions
+- v1.5.0.
+Add new function to get basic and user meter value in STEPS kernel and stepspy.
+Add additional parameter vbase to bus_name2number in case multi buses have the same bus name.
+Released on Dec.
+22, 2020.
+- v1.4.1.
+Fix clear toolkit when reloading new powerflow data.
+Enable build initial zero Y matrix.
+Fix access violation in jacobian builder when updating seperate jacobian matrix.
+Add check of LU factorization failure.
+Special log file named 'blackhole' is supported to disable all log.
+Released on Dec.
+7, 2020.
+- v1.4. add function to add default GENCLS model for generators without sync generator model when checking missing models.
+Fix bug in IEEEG1 in case T1 or T2 is not 0.
+Released on Sep.
+27, 2020.
 - v1.3.1: Fix minor bug in IEEEG1 when T1 or T2 is non-zero.
 Released on Sep.
 13, 2020.
 - v1.3: Fix minor bug in building Z matrix.
 Released on April 22, 2020.
 This version is available for better compatibility.
 - v1.1: Improved performance version on March 8, 2020.
 About 20~30% improvement comparing to v1.0.